 Cash2.1 is an easy-to-use library to make a program simulating Cellular Automata (CA's), and it was created for the use in the course Bioinformatic Processes given by Paulien Hogeweg at Utrecht University.

-This document discusses how to setup/install Cash2.1, followed by a basic introduction to the command line, programming in C, and using Cash2.1.
-If you know what you are doing, and already have Cash2.1 setup, you can jump right in and make your own CAs by checking out all the advanced functions found in Chapter 5.
+This document discusses how to setup/install Cash2.1, followed by a basic introduction to the command-line, programming in C, and using Cash2.1.
+If you need more help with figuring out how to work the command-line, check out the command-line bootcamp.

+If you know what you are doing, and already have Cash2.1 running, you can jump right in and make your own CAs by checking out all the advanced functions found in Chapter 5.